Chris Douglas-Roberts: Second NBA stint and D-League

 On October 1, 2012, Douglas-Roberts signed with the Los Angeles Lakers, but was waived on October 22.
 On October 27, Douglas-Roberts signed with the Dallas Mavericks along with center Melvin Ely, however, the two were waived the next day.
 On November 1, 2012, he was acquired by the Texas Legends of the NBA D-League.

 On December 23, 2012, he re-signed with the Dallas Mavericks.
 On January 6, 2013, he was waived by the Mavericks.

 In July 2013, Douglas-Roberts joined the Los Angeles Lakers for the 2013 NBA Summer League.
 On October 2, 2013, he signed with the New York Knicks.
 However, he was later waived by the Knicks on October 25, 2013.

 In November 2013, Douglas-Roberts was re-acquired by the Texas Legends.
 On December 11, 2013, he signed with the Charlotte Bobcats.
 On April 14, 2014, he hit a buzzer-beater to lift the Bobcats over the Atlanta Hawks, 95–93.

 On September 3, 2014, Douglas-Roberts signed with the Los Angeles Clippers.

 On January 15, 2015, Douglas-Roberts was acquired by the Boston Celtics in a three-team trade also involving the Phoenix Suns.
 Three days later, he was waived by the Celtics.

 On September 18, 2015, Douglas-Roberts signed with New Orleans Pelicans.
 However, he was later waived by the Pelicans on October 23 after appearing in five preseason games.
 On February 29, 2016, he was reacquired by the Texas Legends.

+Due to never playing a regular season game for the Celtics or the Pelicans when signing with them, Douglas-Roberts' final NBA game was played on January 11, 2015, in a 90–104 loss to the Miami Heat.
+Douglas-Roberts only played for 1 minute, being substituted at the very end of the game for JJ Redick.

-Business Endeavors
+Business endeavors

 He is currently the CEO and president of DCTG Media Agency.